-When intraocular pressure cannot be controlled with medications or laser alone minimally invasive glaucoma surgery (MIGS) may be recommended.
-In mild to moderate cases MIGS can reduce or eliminate the need to continue using glaucoma medications in the majority of patients.
-In more advanced cases MIGS may be needed in conjunction to the glaucoma medications.
+When intraocular pressure cannot be controlled with medications or laser alone, minimally invasive glaucoma surgery (MIGS) with or without cataract extraction may be recommended to you.
+MIGS can reduce or eliminate the need to continue using glaucoma medications in mild to moderate cases.

-iStent is a microscopic stent that is implanted at the time of cataract surgery into the drain of the eye to create a permanent tunnel for fluid outflow.
+iStent is a microscopic stent implanted at the time of cataract surgery into the drain of the eye to create a permanent tunnel for fluid outflow.
 It helps decrease intraocular pressure and treat vision loss related to glaucoma.
-Because the iStent is extremely small and implanted inside the eye patients are not able to see or feel it.
+Because the iStent is extremely small and implanted inside the eye, patients cannot see or feel it.

 Hydrus implantation involves the placement of an 8mm implant through the trabecular meshwork and into Schlemm’s canal to decrease intraocular pressure by stenting open the canal and bypassing the trabecular meshwork.